Focke-Wulf Fw 190 operational history: Operation Citadel to the Dnieper

 The Oberkommando der Wehrmacht (OKW or German High Command) chose to eliminate the bulge of Kursk.
 Unternehmen Zitadelle (Operation Citadel), planned for the summer, 1943, would be the Fw 190's first major battle in number.
 By June 1943 the Fw 190 was to reach peak strength.
 II./JG 54, the main operator, operated 196 fighters before Zitadelle.
 However, some of this total included Bf 109s still on strength.
 I./JG 54, I., III., and IV.
-Gruppe of Jagdgeschwader 51 (JG 51—51st Fighter Wing) mustered 186 Fw 190s (most of the fighter force in this region operated the Fw 190), 88 of them serviceable.
+Gruppe of JG 51 (51st Fighter Wing) mustered 186 Fw 190s (most of the fighter force in this region operated the Fw 190), 88 of them serviceable.
 The Fw 190 force was assigned to the northern sector near Orel, supporting the German Ninth Army.

 In the early morning of 5 July 1943, the opening day of the offensive, the Fw 190s won air superiority over the northern sector.
 Soviet aviation was held in reserve and its units fed in piecemeal, whereas 1 Fliegerdivision had made an all out effort.
 The Soviet 16th Air Army (16VA) was permitted to engage only one-third of its fighter force.
 The German numerical superiority managed to deliver a severe defeat on Soviet aviation on this date.
 The Fw 190s had the upper hand and shot down scores of Soviet fighter aircraft allowing the German strike aircraft to attack Red Army positions at will.
 Within a space of a few hours, 50 Soviet aircraft had been shot down.
 For just 29 casualties, 18 of them destroyed and seven Fw 190s shot down in combat, 1st Fliegerdivision filed claims for 165 victories.
 The division had over claimed, but Soviet losses were around 100.
 The Fw 190's performance as a low level air superiority fighter was evident and it reflected the German superiority in the air on that date.

 On 6 July the Fw 190 again proved its worth at low altitude.
 Soviet fighters providing close escort for slow bombers enabled the Fw 190s of JG 51 and JG 54 to attack Soviet formations at will.
 Fw 190s claimed a ratio in favour of 60:1 on this date; losing two fighters shot down and two damaged while claiming 121 enemy aircraft destroyed.
 The situation called for a change in Soviet air tactics.
 Soviet fighters on airfields were placed on alert should larger German formations appear and fighters were now permitted to conduct fighter sweeps in small formations of four to six aircraft.
 These changes had limited influence of the air battle and not the significant results claimed by Soviet histories.
 Soviet aviation would still sustain heavy losses.
 JG 51 and 54 had inflicted heavy damage, the three regiments of 1 DIAD (1st Guards Fighter Division) could field only 26 fighters between them.
 The 6th IAK (Air Corps) could muster just 48 fighters.